 Fortunately, along with an increase in job opportunities, an advanced degree means the opportunity to make more money.
 Depending on the type of employment you attain, you should expect your salary to expand.

 According to the Bureau of Labor Statistics, school principals earned an average salary of $95,310 in 2018.
-Those looking to move into an administrative role will likely see a significant increase in pay.
+Therefore, those looking to move into an administrative role will likely see a significant increase in pay.
 If an increase in salary is appealing to you, earning your doctorate in curriculum and instruction is a step toward that direction.

 Coursework for a Doctorate in Curriculum and Instruction

 What does one learn when earning a doctorate in curriculum and instruction?
 Typical coursework in this area focuses on curriculum, instruction, and research that links teaching, policy, learning, and student evaluation.
-Candidates in this type of doctoral program usually focus on understanding how relevant curriculum and instruction can be delivered equitably and designed for a diverse population while building relationships with professionals, educational organizations, and beyond!
+Moreover, candidates in this type of doctoral program usually focus on understanding how relevant curriculum and instruction can be delivered equitably and designed for a diverse population while building relationships with professionals, educational organizations, and beyond!